Penguuuuu/titanic-plus/README.md

 # Notes
 - For modes other than standard, completion is the sum of all maps for the selected mode and standard
-- It will ask permission for CORS, click always allow (CORS is needed to fetch the script from the github page.
-This because it allows for instant updates)